hanleyweng/CantoJpMin/README.md

 # CantoJpMin (廣東話/粵語 - 粵拼 - 縮細)
-Cantonese Jyutping Minimized (廣東話/粵語 - 粵拼 - 縮細)
+Cantonese Jyutping Minimized

 This is a small script to enable Cantonese to Jyutping conversions (also known as 'Cantonese Transliteration' or 'Cantonese Romanization').
 The script is optimized for small apps and static web pages or apps.
 It does does not require a backend server.

 ## Info
-All code can be run on the frontend.
-NO backend or servers required.
+**All code can be run on the Frontend.
+No backend servers required.**

+- File size: 442 KB
 - Unique Characters Covered: 29,144
-- File size: 442 KB
+- Character-Jyutping Pairs: 38,502

 ## Examples

-For a simpistic Cantonese to Jyutping transliteration, use 'toJyutping(…)':
+For a simpistic Cantonese to Jyutping transliteration, use *'toJyutping(…)'*:
 _(This uses the first jyutping option for each character)_
 ```
 console.log( CantoJpMin.toJyutping('食咗飯未呀?🍚') );